RongyanYuan/Index-Modeling-Rongyan-Yuan/README.md

-# This is the Assessment Index Modelling by Rongyan Yuan
+# Index Modelling by Rongyan Yuan
 Hi Everyone
   Here is an index modeling project for your reference.
 # Packages used